-A Guide to the Best Type of Freight Forwarding [Updated: Oct 2021]
+A Guide to the Best Types of Cargo and Freight Transportation

 In this article, we dive deep into each freight movement type to help you determine what’s best for your shipment.

 Ocean freight is one of the most commonly used freight movement options, along with air freight.
 90% of global trade is transported by sea.
 The reason that ocean freight is selected by so many shippers is because of its versatility in handling any type of cargo, regardless of nature, size, or weight.